Awni00/abstract_transformer/README.md

 We posit that there are essentially two types of information that are essential under this general computational paradigm: 1) *sensory* information describing the features and attributes of individual objects, and *relational* information about the relationships between objects.
 The standard attention mechanism of Transformers naturally encodes the former, but does not explicitly encode the latter.

-In this paper, we propose *Relational Attention* as a novel attention mechanism which enables routing relational information between objects.
+In this paper, we propose *Relational Attention* as a novel attention mechanism that enables routing of relational information between objects.
 We then introduce *Dual Attention*, a variant of multi-head attention combining two distinct attention mechanisms: 1) standard Self-Attention for routing sensory information, and 2) Relational Attention for routing relational information.
 This in turn defines an extension of the Transformer architecture with an explicit ability to reason over both types of information.

 ## Outline of Codebase